jonathanhliu21/COM-Server/CONTRIBUTING.md

 When writing tests, use the `pytest` library, and make them as specific as possible, testing a specific part of what you are making.
 Tests that do not require a serial port or a server should go into the `tests/passive` directory, and tests that do require an Arduino should go into the `tests/active` directory.

-I am also open to those who write new tests to already existing code, especially ones that can test if the methods of the `BaseConnection` and `Connection` classes are behaving properly.
+I am also open to those who write new tests to already existing code.

 ## Typing: